Texas Instruments forecasts revenue below estimates

 "It's definitely light. ...
 But I don't know how surprising that is given what we've seen in semiconductors and tech recently," said Stacy Rasgon, an analyst at Bernstein Research.

-TI's shares were up 1.1 percent in extended trade after closing off 2 cents at $27.79 on Nasdaq.
+TI's shares were about flat in extended trade after closing off 2 cents at $27.79 on Nasdaq.

-(This story has been corrected to reflect that TI's profit rose and not fell)

 (Reporting by Sinead Carew; Editing by Richard Chang)